ShotRin/RIGDG/README.md

 ## License

-This project is intended for academic and research purposes.
+This project is released for academic research purposes.

 ---

 ## Contact

+If you have any questions, please open an Issue or contact the authors.

 If you have any questions, please open an Issue or contact the authors.